 During this period, parties proceed with discovery, the production of extensive financial documentation requested by the adversary.
 They also respond to interrogatories also demanded by the adversary, made up of a multitude of written questions, many of which are surprisingly broad.
 Each party is responsible for requesting and responding to discovery.

 Mediation is much different.

 Divorce rarely involves parties who will never interact again.
-Especially when children are involved, you will likely be interacting with your former spouse possibly daily, well into the future, and for the rest of your lives.
-We believe that the quality of your relationship with your ex-spouse significantly impacts your future quality of life as well as that of your children.
+Especially when children are involved, clients will likely be interacting with their former spouse possibly daily, well into the future, and for the rest of their lives.
+We believe that the quality of their relationship with their ex-spouse significantly impacts their future quality of life as well as that of their children.
 Mediation, unlike litigation, promotes the maintenance of respectful relationships throughout the divorce process, resulting in friendlier, healthier relationships in the future.

-An amicable divorce is a gift to yourself, your former spouse, and your children.
+An amicable divorce is a gift to every life it touches.

-Many couples find that the terms of their divorce need to be revisited in the future as situations change.
-A good working relationship with your ex-spouse is critical in making future changes peaceable.
+Many couples find that, over time and with changed circumstances, the terms of their divorce need to be revisited.
+When ex-spouses have good working relationships, making future changes can be peaceable.